nathanmaglasang06/Cpp-Projects/README.md

 Some Simple CPP projects I have been doing
-Using a mic of Windows and OSX with tools such as codeblocks, vscode, xcode, visual studio and sfml, along with cmake
+Using a mix of Windows and OSX with tools such as codeblocks, vscode, xcode, visual studio and sfml, along with cmake